ryanbarringtoncox/ryanbarringtoncox.github.io/_posts/2016-04-14-do-it-for-them.md

 Do it for them.
 Do it for them.
 Do it for them.

-Connect by providing value for someone else.
+Connect by providing value to someone else.

 Do it for them.